-With an inactive tool table you must always plunge vertically (Q366=0) because you cannot define a plunging angle.
+If the tool table is inactive, you must always plunge vertically (Q366=0) because you cannot define a plunging angle.

 Pre-position the tool in the machining plane to the starting position with radius compensation R0.
 Note parameter Q367 (position).